 The Bad Testament

-LP includes download card with bonus tracks
+LP includes download card with bonus tracks.
+CD includes bonus EP Lost on the River.

 The Bad Testament lands somewhere west of the Old Testament and south of an AA handbook.
 It’s a record of hard-grinding lost love, blues and deep, dark Americana.